Rondônia, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Make sure to choose the correct type.
-The majority of adapters for sale now are just plug changers and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and N. Ensure that you get the correct kind.
+The vast majority of adapters currently sold are just plug changers and require your devices to change the voltage themselves.
 If your devices can't do that they could get fried.
-This one should be appropriate for most areas.
+This one should work in most areas.

 March